 4. Smart Money

 At its core, this is really a theme centered on “financial education.”
 It’s about helping people make wise financial decisions and live financially healthy lives.
 This can be done on an interpersonal level with savvy staff delivering a highly consultative experience , or more broadly by offering generalized financial tips and advice.
 Live workshops, seminars, newsletters, blogs and online libraries are often associated with this strategy.
 Examples: SunTrust, Harris.

 It’s all about saving consumers money, providing tools and tips to help people save more.
 It’s hard to pitch credit and lending offers to this audience, especially when you’re telling people how important it is to live within one’s means.
-Example: ING DIRECT.
-This approach can also be viewed as a subset of “Financial Education,” particularly by credit unions deploying “Savings Challenges.”
+(Note: This approach could also be viewed as a subset of “Financial Education.”)

 Access to branches, ATMs and/or online/mobile channels is the primary theme here.
 Examples: BofA, with its ubiquitous branch and ATM network, and TD, “America’s Most Convenient Bank” with extended store hours.
 Unless you’re a multi-billion financial institution with the resources to invest in some serious infrastructure (whether that be bricks or clicks), you probably won’t be able to compete using this strategy.
 Note: Embedded in this theme is an implicit promise that banking experiences will be “fast and speedy.”